leksah/leksah/Readme.md

 **Step 4**: Build and Run Leksah

     ./leksah.sh

-(the Cabal library has to be installed seperately because of a [cabal bug](https://github.com/haskell/cabal/issues/3436))

 On OS X using MacPorts you may need to set `XDG_DATA_DIRS` like this: